Unico: Other appearances

 Unico made cameo appearances in several episodes of the Black Jack TV series adapted from the Black Jack manga.

 Unico also made an appearance in the Game Boy Advance game Astro Boy: Omega Factor, where he gives Astro Boy the ability to have a warm and tender talk with Dr. Tenma, his father.
 Unico also appears in the Astro Boy manga in a comic book.
 In the story, he is Dr. Foola's inspiration for a new robot: a mechanical unicorn.

 Unico can also be seen in a brief cameo in Columns GB: Osamu Tezuka Characters for the Game Boy Color.

 The Unico films (the pilot, Fantastic Adventures, and Island of Magic) were produced by Sanrio, so some of Sanrio's characters, such as Hello Kitty, Tuxedo Sam, and the Little Twin Stars, make cameo appearances in the films.

+Unico co-starred alongside Pinoko in the 2005 animated short Dr. Pinoko's Forest Adventures.
+In the short, Unico was voiced by Rumiko Tezuka, Osamu Tezuka's eldest sibling and daughter.

-On February 18, 2021, Tezuka Productions and Kemono Friends collaborated to add Unico into the Japanese mobile game Kemono Friends 3 as a special DLC character.
-The titular character was given a humanized design and was depicted as a female.
+On February 18, 2021, Tezuka Productions and Kemono Friends collaborated to add Unico alongside Phoenix into the Japanese mobile game Kemono Friends 3 as special DLC characters.
+The titular character was given a humanized design and depicted as a female.
+Unico and Phoenix would later returns to Kemono Friends 3 on October 30, 2025 which introduces a female version of Kimba the White Lion (known as Leo in Japan).
+In the game, Unico is voiced by Haruna Kawai.